Am I A Candidate?

 New Patient Information / Medical History

 Patients who are good candidates for obesity surgery must undergo a screening process in addition to other pre-surgery preparations.
-Dr. Kim, Dr. Bridget Holden, and their team will evaluate the patient’s complete medical history, as well as perform routine lab work and other tests as necessary.
+Dr. Kim, Dr. Holden, Dr. Manuel, Dr. Le and their team will evaluate the patient’s complete medical history, as well as perform routine lab work and other tests as necessary.
 Contact our practice to start the pre-surgery preparation process.
 To join the weight loss program and start the obesity surgery preparation process, patients must submit the following:

 Please read our frequently asked questions to learn more about becoming a patient of our practice.
 You can also find out how other patients have benefited from joining our program by browsing our before-and-after gallery or reading testimonials from actual patients.